KhalilZakaria/KhalilZakaria/README.md

-- :yellow_heart: I’m currently studying GIS engineering and looking for a final year internship .
+- :yellow_heart: I’m currently studying GIS engineering .
 - 🌱 I’m currently focusing on learning new technologies .
 Addicted to learn and grow every single day.

 - 📫 How to reach me: